-1c.
+Ic.
 Local Meteorological Forecast data from the Weather Forecast Provider are stored in the Database.

-1d.
-The asset agents store their data regarding their state (e.g. SoC for BESS, Power/Energy output for production assets etc.) to the database.

-2. The Virtual Energy Console gets metadata describing each asset and time series data in terms of consumption and generation of each asset from the database where the aggregator can get a clear overview of the assets and their condition.

-3a.
-The Aggregation and Intelligent Segmentation Component sends load measurement data to the database component.

-3b.
-The Aggregation and Intelligent Segmentation component executes clustering algorithms segmenting the assets of the aggregator into clusters based on a predefined objective.

-4. The Virtual Energy Console gets the labels of the clustered data from the database.

-5a.
-The Forecasting Engine gets historical data of previous measurements and local meteorological data from the database.

-5b.
-The Forecasting Engine gets the labels of the clustered data from the database.

-5c.
-The Forecasting Engine computes forecasts for PV and Wind production as well as for power consumption.

-5d.
-The Forecasting Engine sends the forecasted data to the database.

-6a.
-The Centralized Dispatcher gets the real time energy production and consumption data, forecasted data, grid data and assets constraints that have been stored in the database.

-6b.
-The Centralized Dispatcher computes internally the optimal dispatch of the assets.

-6c.
-The Centralized Dispatcher sends setpoints for the operation of the large-scale BESS to the DSO.

-7. The DSO sends the set points to the BESS asset agent for the activation of the large BESS.

-8. The asset agent -upon validation- sends the aforementioned dispatch signals to the Physical Asset.

-6.1.3 Use Case 3: Island-wide, any-scale storage utilization for fast response ancillary services the aggregator into clusters based on a predefined objective.

-4. The Virtual Energy Console gets the labels of the clustered data from the database.

-5a.
-The Forecasting Engine gets historical data of previous measurements and local meteorological data from the database.

-5b.
-The Forecasting Engine gets the labels of the clustered data from the database.

-5c.
-The Forecasting Engine computes forecasts for power generation and consumption.

-5d.
-The Forecasting Engine sends the forecasted data to the database.

-6a.
-The Centralized Dispatcher gets the real time data, grid data, forecasted data, and asset constrains that have been stored in the database.

-6b.
-The Centralized Dispatcher computes internally the optimal dispatch of the energy storage assets.

-6c.
-The Centralized Dispatcher sends setpoints for the operation of the Household Batteries according to the optimization problem that it has solved.

-6d.
-The Centralized Dispatcher sends dispatch setpoints for the operation of the BESSs.

-7. The asset agents send the aforementioned dispatch signals to the Household BESSs.
+- Id.
+The asset agents store their data regarding their state (e.g. SoC for BESS) to the database. - 2.
+The Virtual Energy Console gets data from the database where the aggregator can get a clear overview of the storage assets and their condition. - 3a.
+The Aggregation and Intelligent Segmentation component gets load measurement data from the database. - 3b.
+The Aggregation and Intelligent Segmentation component executes clustering algorithms segmenting the assets of the aggregator into clusters based on a predefined objective. - 3c.
+The labels of the clustered data are sent to the database. - 4.
+The Virtual Energy Console gets the labels of the clustered data from the database. - 5a.
+The Forecasting Engine gets historical data of previous measurements and local meteorological data from the database. - 5b.
+The Forecasting Engine gets the labels of the clustered data from the database. - 5c.
+The Forecasting Engine computes forecasts for power generation and consumption. - 5d.
+The Forecasting Engine sends the forecasted data to the database. - 6a.
+The Centralized Dispatcher gets the real time data, grid data, forecasted data, and asset constrains that have been stored in the database. - 6b.
+The Centralized Dispatcher computes internally the optimal dispatch of the energy storage assets. - 6c.
+The Centralized Dispatcher sends setpoints for the operation of the Household Batteries according to the optimization problem that it has solved. - 6d.
+The Centralized Dispatcher sends dispatch setpoints for the operation of the BESSs. - 7.
+The asset agents send the aforementioned dispatch signals to the Household BESSs.

-6.1.4 Use Case 4: Demand Side Management and Smart Grid methods to support

-Power quality and congestion management services
+6.1.4 Use Case 4: Demand Side Management and Smart Grid methods to support Power quality and congestion management services